NAME

 is a synonym for ‘table -d "$(printf

-'\t')" -q ignore ’. |
+'\t')" -q ignore’. |

 DESCRIPTION

-is a command line utility to format
+table is a command line utility to format

 and display CSV and TSV.
 It parses the file given by